File: File:PVE-4245, Last Updated: Aug 20 2014, By: LRB

 B31.3 2010 323.1.2 Unlisted Materials.
 Unlisted materials may be used provided they conform to a published specification covering chemistry, physical and mechanical properties, method and process of manufacture, heat treatment, and quality control, and otherwise meet the requirements of this Code.
 See also ASME BPV Code Section II, Part D, Appendix 5.
 Allowable stresses shall be determined in accordance with the applicable allowable stress basis of this Code or a more conservative basis.

 Alberta requires that this document be published on the manufacturers web site available for unrestricted access.

 If all of the above fails, many Canadian reviewers will allow a fitting to be registered with “unknown” materials if it can be proof tested to 10x operating pressure (no tensile strength testing required, no guaranteed minimum specification provided).
 This category includes many plastics that are not covered by the piping codes, glass, ceramics and steels that cannot be adopted by the above methods.

-Clearly 10x operating is a severe test not possible with many products.
-This method is reserved for products that are highly overdesigned.
+However, testing to 10x operating pressure is a severe test not possible with many products.